-Cartesian coordinates, also called rectangular coordinates, provide a method of rendering graphs and indicating the positions of points on a two-dimensional (2D) surface or in three-dimensional ( 3D ) space.
+Cartesian coordinates, also called rectangular coordinates, provide a method of rendering graphs and indicating the positions of points on a two-dimensional (2D) surface or in three-dimensional (3D) space.
 The scheme gets its name from one of the first people known to have used it, the French mathematician and philosopher René Descartes (1596-1650).
-The Cartesian coordinate system is used to define positions on computer displays and in virtual reality (VR) renderings.
-The system is also employed in mathematics, physics, engineering, navigation, robotics , economics, and other sciences.
+Cartesian coordinates are used to define positions on computer displays, in 3D models and virtual reality (VR) renderings.
+The coordinate system is also employed in mathematics, physics, engineering, navigation, robotics, economics and other sciences.

 The Cartesian plane consists of two perpendicular axes that cross at a central point called the origin.
 Positions or coordinates are determined according to the east/west and north/south displacements from the origin.
 The east/west axis is often called the x axis, and the north/south axis is called the y axis.
 For this reason, the Cartesian plane is also known as the xy -plane.
 The x and y axes are linear number lines, meaning that each division on a given axis always represents the same increment.
 However, the increments on different axes can differ.
 For example, in the illustration at left below, each increment on the x axis might represent 2 units, while each increment on the y axis represents 5 units.
 Points or coordinates are indicated by writing an opening parenthesis, the x value, a comma, the y value, and a closing parenthesis in that order.
 An example is ( x,y ) = (2,-5).
 The origin is usually, but not always, assigned the value (0,0).